near/NEPs/specs/RuntimeSpec/Actions.md

 }
 ```

 Each transaction consists a list of actions to be performed on the `receiver_id` side.
-Sometimes `signer_id` equals to `receiver_id`.
+Since transactions are first
+converted to receipts when they are processed, we will mostly concern ourselves with actions in the context of receipt
+processing.

-For the following actions, `signer_id` and `receiver_id` are required to be equal:
+For the following actions, `predecessor_id` and `receiver_id` are required to be equal:
 - `DeployContract`
 - `Stake`
 - `AddKey`
 - `DeleteKey`
 - `DeleteAccount`

-Actions requires arguments and use data from the `Transaction` itself.
+NOTE: if the first action in the action list is `CreateAccount`, `predecessor_id` becomes `receiver_id`
+for the rest of the actions until `DeleteAccount`.
+This gives permission by another account to act on the newly created account.

 ## CreateAccountAction